-Violence against women and girls with disability in Australia is far more extensive than violence amongst the general population and is significantly more diverse in nature and more severe than for women in general.138 Compared to their peers, women with disability experience significantly higher levels of all forms of violence more intensely and frequently and are subjected to such violence by a greater number of perpetrators.139 Their experiences of violence last over a longer period of time, and more severe injuries result from the violence.140
+Violence against women and girls with disability in Australia is far more extensive than violence amongst the general population and is significantly more diverse in nature and more severe than for women in general.
+Compared to their peers, women with disability experience significantly higher levels of all forms of violence more intensely and frequently and are subjected to such violence by a greater number of perpetrators.
+Their experiences of violence last over a longer period of time, and more severe injuries result from the violence.

 The gendered nature of violence against people with disability sees more than 70% of women with disability having been victims of violent sexual encounters at some time in their lives.
 A staggering 90% of women with an intellectual disability have been subjected to sexual abuse, with more than two-thirds (68%) having been sexually abused before they turn 18 years of age.
-When the rates of sexual victimisation of women with disability report a history of unwanted sex compared to 8.2% of women without disability, and the rates of sexual victimisation of women with disability range from four to 10 times higher than for other women.
-When then a quarter of rape cases reported by females in Australia are perpetrated against women with disability.
-Twenty-one per cent (21%) of women with disability report feeling very unsafe after dark, compared to 8% of men with disability and 4.5% of people without disability.
+Twenty per cent of women with disability report a history of unwanted sex compared to 8.2% of women without disability, and the rates of sexual victimisation of women with disability range from four to 10 times higher than for other women.
+More than a quarter of rape cases reported by females in Australia are perpetrated against women with disability.
+Twenty-one per cent (21%) of women with disability report feeling 'very unsafe' after dark, compared to 8% of men with disability and 4.5% of people without disability.
 Only 4 in 10 Australians are aware of the greater risk of violence experienced by women with disability.

-Women with disability are 40% more likely to be the victims of domestic violence than women without disability.148 Evidence indicates that every week in Australia, three women are hospitalised with a brain injury as a direct result of family violence.149 Violence is present in the lives of one in four women with disability who accessed some form of service support in Australia between 2012-13.150 Eighty-five (85%) of women with mental health impairment report feeling unsafe during hospitalisation, 67% per cent report experiencing sexual or other forms of harassment during hospitalisation and almost half (45%) report experiencing sexual assault during an in-patient admission.151 Women comprise 74% of all elder abuse victims,152 and are more likely to experience elder abuse than males, at a rate two and a half times higher.153 of women with disability in prisons is greater than men with disability.
-The rate of incarceration of women with disability from Aboriginal and Torres Strait Islander backgrounds is also higher than equivalent figures for men.155 Women with psychosocial disability and intellectual or learning disability are disproportionately classified as high security prisoners and are more likely to be in high security facilities, than other prisoners.156
+Women with disability are 40% more likely to be the victims of domestic violence than women without disability.
+Evidence indicates that every week in Australia, three women are hospitalised with a brain injury as a direct result of family violence.
+Violence is present in the lives of one in four women with disability who accessed some form of service support in Australia between 2012-13.
+Eighty-five (85%) of women with mental health impairment report feeling unsafe during hospitalisation, 67% per cent report experiencing sexual or other forms of harassment during hospitalisation and almost half (45%) report experiencing sexual assault during an in-patient admission.
+Women comprise 74% of all elder abuse victims, and are more likely to experience elder abuse than males, at a rate two and a half times higher.

 Women with disability represent more than 50% of the female prison population in Australia.
-More than half of all women incarcerated in Australian prisons have a diagnosed psychosocial disability and a history of sexual victimisation.154 The percentage
+More than half of all women incarcerated in Australian prisons have a diagnosed psychosocial disability and a history of sexual victimisation.
+The percentage of women with disability in prisons is greater than men with disability.
+The rate of incarceration of women with disability from Aboriginal and Torres Strait Islander backgrounds is also higher than equivalent figures for men.
+Women with psychosocial disability and intellectual or learning disability are disproportionately classified as high security prisoners and are more likely to be in high security facilities, than other prisoners.

 Women and girls with disability experience, and are at particular risk of, forms of violence that are recognised worldwide as not only egregious forms of violence against women, but also as practices which violate the absolute prohibition of torture and ill treatment.
-157